kube-burner/kube-burner/docs/measurements.md

     - Make sure the endpoints of the service are correct and reachable from the pod running in the `kube-burner-service-latency`.
     - When the service is `NodePort`, the connectivity check is done against the node where the connectivity check pods runs.
     - By default all services created by the benchmark are tracked by this measurement, it's possible to discard service objects from tracking by annotating them with `kube-burner.io/service-latency=false`.
-    - Keep in mind that When service is `LoadBalacer` type, the provider needs to setup the load balancer, which adds some extra delay.
+    - Keep in mind that When service is `LoadBalancer` type, the provider needs to setup the load balancer, which adds some extra delay.
     - Endpoints are pinged one after another, this can create some delay when the number of endpoints of the service is big.

 ### Metrics